Cassian Elwes

-Cassian Cary Elwes (born 7 August 1959) is a British independent film producer and talent agent.
+Cassian Elwes (born 7 August 1959) is a British independent film producer and talent agent.

 Early life and education

-Cassian Elwes was born on 7 August 1959 in London, England.
+Cassian Elwes was born on 7 August 1959 in London.
 He is the son of Dominic Elwes, a portrait painter, and Tessa Kennedy, an interior designer.
-He is the elder brother of actor Cary Elwes and artist Damian Elwes.
-He is the stepson of Elliott Kastner, an American film producer.
+Cassian is the elder brother of actor Cary Elwes and artist Damian Elwes.
+Cassian is the stepson of Elliott Kastner, an American film producer.